Anton-Horoshko/Ai-visual-novel/README.md

 ## 🧠 AI Model Used

 This project uses the deepseek-chat-v3-0324 model via OpenRouter.
-You can swap this model for others by updating the "model" value in the request JSON in AIChat.cs.
+You can swap this model for others by updating the "model" value in the request JSON in AIManager.cs.